shay90210/todo-list-app/README.md

 A command line interface app to simulate creating a to do list.

 CLI app will provide user with five options in creating list:
-- Add List
+- Add Note
-- Modify List
+- Modify Note

 ## Usage
 Run `ruby app.rb` in terminal